steinwurf/kodo-ns3-examples/README.rst

 We would be happy to add links to your work or potentially include them as new examples!

-We only point out a few guidelines for posting to make your work and ours simpler:
+We only point out some **guidelines for posting in the mailing list** to make the workflow useful and simple:

+* Before submitting questions about building the project, please be sure that you have followed the procedure described earlier

 * Before submitting your question, please check the mailing list to see if it has been already answered, most of the basic questions tend to be the same

 * Do not reply to previously opened threads if they are not related to your question

-* If your question is completely new, you may open a new mail thread
+* If your question is new, you may open a new mail thread

-* When stating your question, just be sure about what do you want to simulate in terms of system model, assumptions, parameters and the limitations of ns-3 and Kodo.
-Please tell the idea in a simple way and later add details that you might think are relevant
+* When stating your question, just be sure about what do you to achieve.
+For simulations, please tell us what do you want to simulate in terms of system model, assumptions, parameters and the limitations of ns-3 and/or Kodo.
+Please tell what you want to achieve in an easy way and later add details that you might think are relevant

 Also, feel free to tell us what could we add to improve the tutorial!

 Finally, ns-3 users have their